OctopusDeploy/docs/docs/packaging-applications/create-packages/octopus-cli.md

 > `OctoWeb.2018.6.26.190140.nupkg`.

-If you want to provide your own version, you can pass the `--version` parameter in the call to Octo:
+If you want to provide your own version, you can pass the `--version` parameter in the call to octo:

 ```powershell
 dotnet octo pack --id="OctoWeb" --version="1.0.0"